nikolajelicic/Social-network/README.md

 Project Name
 Social-network

-Description
+DESCRIPTION:

-This is a social network made in Laravel, it is currently under development.
+Welcome to My Social Network!
+This project is a social network that is under active development.
+Although it is still in the development phase, significant progress has been made in the implementation of various functionalities.

 Directory Structure